jfredett/hazel/LOG.md

 extent with a stockfish backend.
 Thus back to the UI I guess.
 Logging output and text-to-stdin input next, I think.

+# 27-SEP-2024

+## 0145

+I have foolishly stayed up too late working on this, but I've got the UI in a good spot.
+I think I've identified the mistake in my approach, in particular, I'm trying to extract modules/structs too early, I should start with state living on Hazel and extract the widgets I need as methods, then abstract the state away in bigger chunks.

+# 29-SEP-2024

+## 1014

+I've added a 'placeholder' widget so I can work more from the top-down on the UI.
+I designed a UI in the `ui-sketch.md` and I'm going to start working towards that now that I have a concept of what I want things to look like.
+My hope is that I can start with the layout of mostly `placeholder` invokes.
+The whole layout expects a static size, and eventually I want the UI to just be a window on a larger, statically rendered 'infinite canvas' type of thing.

+I should emphasize that I am not a UI/UX guy and I'm basically making this up as I go, but I think it'll be cool.